 By understanding the principles of storytelling, you’re ready to make some great creative fiction – if it was a cake, all the ingredients would be lined up on the bench ready to go.
 Now it’s simply about getting the quantities right, mixing, chopping and whacking this thing in the oven.
 So ask yourself: “Do I want my finished piece to be delicious or half-baked?”.

 Advanced Fiction Writing Techniques is the ultimate sequel – action-packed, full of interesting characters, amazing dialogue and (obviously) well written!
-Hands on with exercises to complete in class and at home, it’s more of a workshopping process – discovering your strengths and weaknesses and bouncing them around the room.
-This creates a hugely collaborative and positive environment – guaranteed to fast track your writing!
+Hands on with exercises to complete during the course so that you can discover your strengths and weaknesses!

 This course is all about nailing the essential elements of YOUR story.
 These elements include:

 Perhaps you’ve always dreamt of writing, but don’t know where to start.
 Perhaps you don’t think you’re disciplined enough to complete your book or short story.
 Perhaps you just want to give it a go.
 Whatever your motivation, you’ll find plenty more when you join us over this enriching five-week journey.